saikrishnavadali05/Websofttech-Internship-Test/README.md

 Approximately, 200 members applied for this test.
 I have scored a total of 38/50 and got placed in the internship.

-> I am one among the 5 participants who go qualified in this test.
+> I am one among the 5 participants who got qualified in this test.

 ![Got selected into the internship](iiht_final_result.png)